Top 7 Virtual Assistant Industry Trends 2026 & Market Stats [Updated]

 Discover the top 7 trends shaping how founders and businesses leverage virtual assistants for faster, smarter growth.

-What started as a side support role a decade ago has now grown into a global workforce movement.
-In 2025, virtual assistants are not just inbox managers or calendar keepers.
+In 2026, virtual assistants are not just inbox managers or calendar keepers.
 They’re specialists, operators, even growth enablers, leveraging AI tools and next-gen skills.

 1. Global virtual assistant talent, local impact: